onizuka-dev/articles-migration/README.md

 Before migrating, ensure you follow these structure and formatting rules:

+0. **UUID:** ⚠️ **CRITICAL** - Each article MUST have a unique UUID v4. **NEVER copy the UUID from another article.** If two articles share the same UUID, Statamic will only recognize one of them, causing the other to not appear in the dashboard.
+Always generate a new UUID for each article.

 1. **Intro:** Only the first paragraph goes in `intro`.
 All remaining content goes in `main_blocks`.
 2. **Rich Text Blocks:** ⚠️ **CRITICAL:** Combine consecutive `rich_text` blocks into one, unless separated by another component (button, image, etc.).
 This rule must be applied automatically during migration.
 3. **Lists:** All lists (including numbered lists) should be migrated as `bulletList`.